hodikodi/hodikodi/README.md

 - 👋 Hi, I’m @hodikodi
-- 👀 I’m interested in data visualization using Matplotlib and Plotly
+- 👀 I’m interested in data visualization using Matplotlib and Plotly and web development with Django and Apache.
-- 🌱 I’m currently learning to create weather charts
+- 🌱 I’m currently learning to create a budgeting web app that allows easy logs of daily expenses.
-- 💞️ I’m looking to collaborate on data mining of climatic information
+- 💞️ I’m looking to collaborate on investment analysis tools and loan management systems.
-- 📫 How to reach me
+- 📫 How to reach me gachogubackup@gmail.com.

 <!---
 hodikodi/hodikodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.